 ASSETS = LIABILITIES + EQUITY

-Double entry system records the monetary transactions in terms of Credit and Debit item.
-Double Entry System impact both the side of accounts, for instance, a debit entry in one account also impacts the credit side of another related account or accounts.
-In simple words, the double entry system ensures that the sum of all Debit account is equal to that of Credit accounts.
-This strategy for accounting and bookkeeping results in the exact portrayal of financial position.
+Double Entry system records the monetary transactions in terms of Credit and Debit item.
+Double Entry System impact both side of accounts, for instance, a debit entry in one account also impacts the credit side of another related account or accounts.
+In simple words, in India, there is a Double Entry System that ensures that the sum of all Debit account is equal to that of Credit accounts.
+This strategy for accounting and double-entry bookkeeping results in the exact portrayal of financial position.
 In addition to this, it also brings down the rate of blunders by recognizing them timely.

 The accounting and bookkeeping process measures, records and imparts everyday monetary activities or transactions.
 A transaction is an event that can be classified in monetary terms, for instance, an exchange of goods and services between a buyer and a seller.
 Further accounts are of three types: